 - Locate the routing strategy that you want to host on the new server.
-By default, the Engagement Logic routing strategy is located in Web Engagement Root\server\gwe\resources\scxml.
-If you are planning to use this strategy, you need to copy the entire folder.
+By default, the Engagement Logic routing strategy is created and modified in the folder Web Engagement Root\apps\<your application>\resources\\composer\projects\WebEngagement\EngagementLogic.
+If you are planning to use this strategy outside of Web Engagement Server, you'll need to copy the src-gen and include sub-folders and their contents.
 You can also use your own strategy. - 2.
 Move the routing strategy to the desired location. - 3.
-Modify the Enhanced Routing objects whose names start with Webengagement\.
+Modify the Enhanced Routing objects whose names start with Webengagement.
 These objects are usually located in the Scripts folder. - 4.
 Modify the url option from the Application section of the Annex so that it points to the strategy's new location.